-All three phases of the project (pilot study, seepage investigation, and pore water sampling) will be conducted from one or more boats in the Colorado River channel.
+All three phases of the project (pilot study, sediment sampling, and pore water sampling) will be conducted from one or more boats in the Colorado River channel.
 During sampling procedures, the boat will be held stationary by deploying anchors upstream if it is to remain at the location for a relatively long period.
 For quick measurements, the boat may remain stationary by utilizing the engine.

-6.1.2 Sampling and Analysis Procedures
+6.1.2 Sampling Procedures

 Sampling procedures for the three phases of the Pore Water and Seepage Study are discussed below.
-Detailed procedures are included as Standard Operating Procedures (SOPs) in Appendix C.
+Detailed procedures are included as Standard Operating Procedures (SOPs) in Appendix B.